Moving to Sydney from the US

 Sydney has often been described as the ‘New York of Australia’.
 Both cities buzz 24 hours a day.
 They both have a great work ethic but know how to work and play successfully.
 Inhabitants of both cities are rightly proud of where they live.

 Life in Sydney is little slower than New York, with more time spent outdoors in the parks and on the beach.
-This has a lot to do with the amazing 300 days of sunshine per year in Sydney compared with only 107 in New York.
-The Expatistan Cost of Living Index for January 2017 puts the cost of living in Sydney as 21% cheaper than living in New York.
-Also, remember the minimum wage in Australia is almost twice that of the States.
+Sydney enjoys more sunshine than most East Coast US cities.
+The Expatistan Cost of Living Index puts the cost of living in Sydney as 35% cheaper than living in New York.
+Also, remember the minimum wage in Australia is over twice that of the States.
 Residents of Sydney can enjoy a high standard of living on far less than those living in New York, due to higher salaries.

 House prices and renting

 Like most cities in the States, Sydney is a city of house and flat sharing.
 Accommodation is expensive and there is a shortage of it.
-You can expect to pay $3,770 for a 900 sqft flat in a good area, close to the CBD or Bondi and $2.980 for the same space in other areas such as Chippendale.
-Utilities for two people will be around $200.
-These rental prices are 33% and 42% higher respectively in New York.
+Rents in desirable areas like Bondi typically run around $1,000–$1,100 per week, with inner suburbs like Chippendale somewhat cheaper.
+Utilities for two people will be around $320 per month.

 Healthcare in Sydney